alchemisten/schablone-logging/README.md

 Run `yarn start` for an example with a live reload server at localhost:4200.
 The example has the ability to log to a [sentry test project](https://sentry.io/organizations/alchemisten/issues/?project=6634249).

+### Dependencies
+As of now NX doesn't seem to handle dependencies from which only types are imported correctly.
+Therefore, dependencies in the libs are hardcoded in their respective package.json files and not automatically managed by NX.
+Beware when adding new dependencies or creating new libs.

 ### Build
 Run `yarn build` to create a new build.
 A new build is automatically created when a branch is pushed to github.